HRKimLab/libkm/libpopulation/README.md

 # What you can do

-plot scatter with relevant stats plot histogram with relevant stats plot bar graph with relevant stats
+- plot a scatter with relevant stats
+- plot a histogram with relevant stats
+- plot a bar graph with relevant stats
+- plot population tuning curces

 # Examples